marshall7m/terraform-aws-infrastructure-live-ci/README.md

 - Decouple Docker runner image and place into a separate repository
   - If other cloud versions of this TF module are created, this allows each of the TF modules to source the Docker image without having to manage its version of the docker image
   - Would require docker scripts to be cloud-agnostic which means replacing aurora_data_api with psycopg2 connections.
-This would require a separate instance within the VPC that the metadb is hosted in to run integration testing assertion queries.
+This would require a separate instance within the VPC that the metadb is hosted in to run e2e testing assertion queries.
 This is because psycopg2 uses the metadb port unlike aurora_data_api which uses HTTPS
 - Create a `depends_on_running_deployment` input that conditionally runs the PR plans if none of the modified directories within the PR are in the current deployment stack and skips if otherwise.
 The reason is that if the common directories between the PR and the running deployment stack are changed within the deployments, the PR's Terraform plan will not be accurate since it won't take into account the deployment changes.
 - Dynamically create pr-plan and create deploy stack task IAM roles for each AWS account to isolate the task's blast radius from other AWS accounts